h2oai/sparkling-water/doc/src/site/sphinx/tutorials/h2oframe_as_data_source.rst

 - If ``append`` is used, an existing H2OFrame with the same key is deleted, and a new one containing the union of all rows from the original H2O Frame and from the appended Data Frame is created with the same key.

-- If ``overwrite`` is used, an existing H2OFrame with the same key is deleted, and new one with the new rows is created with the same key.
+- If ``overwrite`` is used, an existing H2OFrame with the same key is deleted, and a new one with the new rows is created with the same key.

 - If ``error`` is used and an H2OFrame with the specified key already exists, then an exception is thrown.